LetingZheng/PersonalBlog/content/conference/_index.en.md

 # Paper Presented

+**2025**

+- 2025 American Comparative Literature Association, “Little Red Guards in the Cultural Revolution (1966-1976): Violence, Happiness, and Hatred in Propagandistic Children’s Periodicals,” virtual, May 29-June 6

 **2024**

 - Northwest China Forum, “Hatred, Pleasure, and (In)visible Violence: The Innocent Weapons in Little Red Guards,” Vancouver, Canada, October 18-20